comunica/Documentation-Comunica/docs/index.md

 # Comunica

+## DEPRECATED: This documentation has been replaced with [a brand new website](https://comunica.dev/docs/)

 This document provides a complete overview of the [Comunica project](https://github.com/comunica/comunica).

 _If you are only interested in executing SPARQL queries,